Uncontrolled decompression: Rapid decompression

 Rapid decompression typically takes more than 0.1 to 0.5 seconds, allowing the lungs to decompress more quickly than the cabin.
 The risk of lung damage is still present, but significantly reduced compared with explosive decompression.

 Gradual decompression

 Slow, or gradual, decompression occurs slowly enough to go unnoticed and might only be detected by instruments.
-This type of decompression may also come about from a failure to cabin pressurization as an aircraft climbs to altitude.
+This type of decompression may also come about from a failure to pressurize the cabin as an aircraft climbs to altitude.
 An example of this is the 2005 Helios Airways Flight 522 crash, in which the maintenance service left the pressurization system in manual mode and the pilots did not check the pressurization system.
 As a result, they suffered a loss of consciousness (as well as most of the passengers and crew) due to hypoxia (lack of oxygen).
 The plane continued to fly due to the autopilot system and eventually crashed due to fuel exhaustion after leaving its flight path.